IcyFeVA/lazyloader/README.md

 ### lazy-load not only images, but also javascript (inline and external)

-Example: Loading an image or an external script:
+Examples: Loading an image or inline/external javascript:
 ***

 Place one or more div/span elements with the data-lazyloadcontent attribute set to the content you want to load